lambdaisland/chui/README.md

 The easiest way to use this right now is with Shadow-cljs's `:browser-test` target.

-Use the `lambdaisland.chui.shadowrun` namespace as you `:runner-ns`, and you should be good to go.
+Use the `lambdaisland.chui.shadow.browser-runner` namespace as your `:runner-ns`, and you should be good to go.

 ``` clojure
 {:dev-http